aws-solutions-library-samples/security-automations-for-aws-waf-using-terraform/README.md

 # Guidance Title (required)

-The Guidance title should be consistent with the title established first in Alchemy.
+The Guidance title should be consistent and short with the title established first in Alchemy.

 **Example:** *Guidance for Product Substitutions on AWS*